core-wg/href/draft-ietf-core-href.md

   The value of a `host-ip` item MUST be represented as a string that matches the "IPv4address" or "IP-literal" rule ({{Section 3.2.2 of RFC3986}}).
-  Any zone-id is appended to the string, separated by "%25" as defined in {{Section 2 of -zone}}, or as specified in a superseding zone-id specification document {{-zonebis}}; this also leads to a modified "IP-literal" rule as specified in these documents.
+  Any zone-id is appended to the string; the details for how this is done are currently in flux in the URI specification: {{Section 2 of -zone}} uses percent-encoding and a separator of "%25", while proposals for a future superseding zone-id specification document (such as {{-zonebis}}) are being prepared; this also leads to a modified "IP-literal" rule as specified in these documents.

   If the CRI reference contains a `port` item, the port